Difference Between Predictive Analytics vs Descriptive Analytics

 In this blog, I have specified only a few characteristics difference between Predictive Analytics and Descriptive Analytics, the result shows that there is an important and substantial difference between these two Analytical processes.

 There is an increase in the demand for analytics in a market.
 Every organization is talking about Big Data these days, but it is just a starting point for creating valuable and actionable insights on the organization’s data.
 Therefore, the analytical processes like Predictive Analytics and Descriptive Analytics will help an organization to identify how the company is performing, where it stands in the market, any flaws, any issues that need to be taken care and many more.
 By applying these analytical processes in business, you will know both Insight and Foresight of your business.

 The important points that need to remember are:

 - Descriptive analysis is centered around the presentation of data, visualization to the management sights.
 While predictive analysis is centered around statistical model which helps to predict the future.

 - The predictive analysis has more risk as it involves in analyzing what exactly will happen in the future based on the past events, but the certain condition may not happen exactly in the future for the same reason.

 - In the descriptive analysis, the risk is less as it involves in analyzing the past data and providing a report of what actually happened.

 - It is very important for any organization to make use of Predictive Analytics and Descriptive Analytics so that they can be a successful in the market.

-This has been a guide to Predictive Analytics and Descriptive Analytics, their Meaning, Head to Head Comparison, Key Differences, Comparison Table, and Conclusion.
+This has been a guide to Predictive Analytics vs Descriptive Analytics.
+Here we have discussed Predictive Analytics vs Descriptive Analytics head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –